lyt1x/pointercratediscord/README.md

 # Pointercrate Discord Bot

-  ⌨ A Discord bot written with python that allows you to use pointercrate's information without using their site
+  ⌨ A Discord bot written in python that allows you to use pointercrate's information without using their site

 ## Example